 - Acting the maggot: Being silly or problematic.

-- The ESB is out: ESB stands for Electricity Supply Board and it’s the semi-state company which has been generating electricity in the Republic of Ireland since the 1920s.
+- The ESB is out: ESB stands for Electricity Supply Board and it’s the company that has been generating electricity in the Republic of Ireland since the 1920s.
 If your ESB is out then you have a power cut.

 - Did you turn off the Immersion?: Hell and damnation awaits you if you answer in the negative.
 However, if the ESB is out you may have the opportunity to atone for your sin.
 An Immersion is a non-timed electrical water heater which Irish plumbers have a fixation for installing.
 It only requires brief activation (30 minutes) but uses a large amount of ESB.
 Choosing an alternative to an Immersion is heresy.